roboturnerdev/react-hangman/README.md

 * Alt Text.
 Add alts to the image that explains the gamestate for accessibility.

 * Random Word.
-By default the word is always apply.
+By default the word is always apple.
 Data provided in words.js list of words and a function returning a random word.
 Incorporate this so the game uses this to choose a secret word.

 * Add Restart button.
 Button that restarts the game.
 Should pick a new random word and reset list of guessed letters and number of wrong guesses.